uninterrupted-tech/serverless-plugin-webform/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug description**
 A clear and concise description of what the bug is.

-**Steps to reproduce**
+**Steps to reproduce:**

-Steps to reproduce the behavior:
+1.
 1.

 **Current behavior**
-A clear and concise description of current behavior.
+A clear and concise description of the current behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.